JerryTYan/bad-apple-mosaic/README.md

 If you are using the executable:

 1. Download and run `BadAppleifyInstaller.exe`, or
-2. Unpack the source and run `BadAppleify.exe`.
+2. Unpack the zip and run `BadAppleify.exe`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>